Brutally Honest Rocket German Review (2023 Edition)

 But overall the comprehensive scope of its content (a whopping 190 lessons), 100% natural German dialogue, an outstanding mobile app, Google Web Speech technology and other excellent features make it well worth the price.

-The price does seem a little high but considering that you’ll potentially get many months or even years out of the program, it’s worth it in my opinion.
+The price does seem a little high but considering that you’ll potentially get many months or even years out of the program, it’s worth it in my opinion (UPDATE: You can also ‘Join The Guild’ by clicking here and I’ll send you an exclusive discount for Rocket German).

-You can test out Rocket German or sign up by clicking here.
+You can test out Rocket German or sign up here:

 Used Rocket German before?
 Let us know what you think below!